sattpat/alexa-cookbook/tools/LocalDebugger/java/README.md

 ```

-Be sure to update the `--skillEntryFile` option above to your AWS Lambda handler file.
+Be sure to update the `--skillStreamHandlerClass` with your stream handler class name.

-To start debugging your skill, from the menu, select `Debug > Start Debugging`.
+If `--portNumber` isn't specfied, a free port will be chosen.
+The port number will be displayed in the console log when the debugger is started.

 ### 4. Invoke your skill and debug